 In summer, prices double!
 Expect to pay at least €20 a night for a decent hostel.

 If you’re on a tight budget, check out Couchsurfing.
 It’s free and you get the chance to meet someone with knowledge about atypical things to do in the city!
+Check out these Couchsurfing tips if it is your first time using the app.

 Food in Barcelona